HISTORY OF OKLAHOMA SHAKESPEARE IN THE PARK

 Oklahoma Shakespeare in the Park’s mission statement is to produce bold, re-imagined, entertaining and accessible interpretations of Shakespeare and the classics.
 OSP is committed to promoting the highest level of artistic excellence, to cultivating the widest possible audience and to contributing to the economic and cultural growth of its community, state and region through the professional theatre experience and educational outreach programs.

-Shakespeare in Love, 2023 | photo by Alan Chapman
+Joshua Murray and Abigail Schmitz, Shakespeare in Love, 2023 | photo by Alan Chapman

 Oklahoma Shakespeare is an Allied Arts Member Agency.